✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Operations leads

 Sort recipes by run count to find your busiest automations; spot duration regressions before they cascade.
+Daily ops gets a real dashboard instead of paging through nested log screens.

 Questions